United Arab Emirates national rugby union team

 The United Arab Emirates national rugby union team represents the United Arab Emirates in rugby union and is governed by the United Arab Emirates Rugby Federation.
 They were once part of the Arabian Gulf team which consisted of players from the Gulf Cooperation Countries on the Arabian Peninsula, but the team disbanded in 2010 following a reorganization of rugby in the region by the International Rugby Board (now World Rugby).

 The United Arab Emirates Rugby Federation became the first union formed following the disbantion of the Arabian Gulf team, and in 2011, they were granted membership into the Asian Rugby Football Union (now Asia Rugby) and, following a successful bid, were granted full membership in World Rugby in November 2012.

 History

 Early Roots

-Long term historical background shows that rugby’s beginnings in the middle east, on the desert sand pitches for which it is famed, stretch as far back to the mid 1900s, when the British military personnel played against expatriate employees of the Kuwait Oil Company.
+Long term historical background shows that rugby's beginnings in the middle east, on the desert sand pitches for which it is famed, stretch as far back to the mid-1900s, when the British military personnel played against expatriate employees of the Kuwait Oil Company.
 Most informal matches were played on makeshift pitches—often on sand or grassless fields.

-In 1974, expatriate representatives from the rugby clubs in the United Arab Emirates, Bahrain, Qatar, and Saudi Arabia, joined together to form a union called the Arabian Gulf Rugby Football Union (AGRFU), which started to grow the game in the region.
-It's primary focus was to build an infrastructure and develop the game across the region, developing players, coaches and officials.
+In 1974, expatriate representatives from the rugby clubs in the United Arab Emirates, Bahrain, Qatar, and Saudi Arabia, joined to form a union called the Arabian Gulf Rugby Football Union (AGRFU), which started to grow the game in the region.
+Its primary focus was to build an infrastructure and develop the game across the region, developing players, coaches and officials.

 It was during this period the now famous Dubai Sevens was founded and became the nations flagship rugby event.